 Phillip specialises in Owners Corporations law, adverse possession and compulsory acquisition.
 He understands the unique nature of strata living and disputes and provides clients with a practical approach which is results driven.

-Phillip Leaman has been recognised on the Best Lawyers List for 2019/2020 and 2020/2021 years in the category of Real Property Law.
+Phillip Leaman has been recognised on the Best Lawyers List for 4 year (2020 – 2023) in the category of Real Property Law.